Invention in Canada: Military and defence I (1914–1918)

-The Automobile Age (1920–1950)
+Automobile Age (1920–1950)

 In the early twentieth century, several dozen individuals and small businesses located mostly in southern Ontario experimented with snowblower innovation.
 One of these, Samuel McLaughlin of Oshawa, eventually became the basis for General Motors of Canada.
 S. L. C. Coleman of Fredericton, New Brunswick invented the sway bar, a device to improve the suspension of automobiles, in 1919.
 The dump truck was invented in Saint John, New Brunswick in 1920 by Robert T. Mawhinney.
 In Montreal Alexis Nihon invented the tubeless tire.

 It was within this context that Joseph Bombardier in Quebec invented his automobile for the snow, or "snowmobile", and founded the Bombardier company.
 This corporation would become a giant of Canadian industrial research in the latter part of the century.
 In 1925, Arthur Sicard of Sainte-Thérèse, Quebec, invented the snow blower.

 Experiments with electrical sound recording by microphone were undertaken by Horace Owen (born Hamilton, Ontario, 1888 died Ottawa 1972) and Lionel Guest in 1919.

 This period also saw the development of the "batteryless" radio in Toronto by Edward S. Rogers, Sr. and further innovations in radio by Canadian Marconi Company in Montreal.
 Experiments in television transmission were conducted there by Alphonse Ouimet in Montreal in 1932.
-In 1937, Donald Higgs invented what would become the Walkie-talkie.
+In 1937, Donald Hings invented what would become the Walkie-talkie.

 On the domestic scene, Herbert McCool invented Easy-Off Oven Cleaner in Regina in 1932 and Frederick F. Tisdall, M.D., T. G. H. Drake, M.B., Pearl Summerfeldt, M.B., and Alan Brown, M.B. of the Hospital for Sick Children in Toronto, invented pablum in 1930.

 Eli Franklin Burton along with students James Hillier, Cecil Hall and Albert Prebus invented the electron microscope at the University of Toronto in 1938 and Hugh Le Caine invented the music synthesizer in 1945.
 The 1940s also saw Frank Forward invent techniques for refining nickel and cobalt.

 However, in terms of scale, nothing could match the giant of Canadian innovation throughout the late 19th and first half of the 20th century, the Canadian Pacific Angus Locomotive Works of Montreal.
 This huge enterprise designed, developed and built many of the steam engines for the great Canadian Pacific Railway Company.